cdapio/hydrator-plugins/elasticsearch-plugins/README.rst

   cd hydrator-plugins
   mvn clean package -pl elasticsearch-plugins

-After the build completes, you will have a jar for each plugin under the ``elasticsearch-plugins/target/`` directory.
+After the build completes, you will have a JAR under the ``elasticsearch-plugins/target/`` directory.

 Deploy Plugins